 You could, of course, travel with many heavy checked bags full of clothes for your trip, or you could board the plane with a backpack of your essential items, avoiding the expense and hassle of checking a suitcase.
 Instead of queueing up to see an agent to check your bag, or hovering anxiously at baggage claim when you land, hoping your suitcase with all your precious belongings made it safely on and off the plane, you could travel with less.
-You could live with less but let’s start with the travel.
+You could live with less but let’s start with the travel side of your life.

-Instead of taking 2 weeks of clothing for a 2 week trip, or even 1 week, you could mix and match your outfits to be more versatile, travel with minimal options and enjoy shower laundry.
+Instead of taking 2 weeks of clothing for a 2 week trip, or even 1 week, you could mix and match your outfits to be more versatile, travel with minimal options and do laundry more frequently.

 You could, of course, pay exorbitant amounts of money to your hotel to wash your clothes regularly but why waste that money which could otherwise be spent on more exciting things like zip lining over waterfalls in Laos or on mountains of kapsalon.
 I mean, really, priorities.

 So the solution to everything is really shower laundry.
 Let me explain how this works.